AdobeDocs/cai-soft-binding-api/src/pages/index.md

 ## Workflow

 Follow this process to retrieve manifest data for an asset watermarked with [TrustMark](https://opensource.contentauthenticity.org/docs/durable-cr/trustmark-intro):
-1. Extract the watermark ID from the asset using the TrustMark API.
+1. [Extract the watermark ID from the asset](#extract-watermark-id-from-asset) by using the TrustMark API.
-1. Use the `/matches/byContent` route to retrieve manifest IDs of assets in the Adobe Content Credentials Cloud that match the watermark ID.
+1. [Retrieve manifest IDs of assets in the Adobe Content Credentials Cloud that match the watermark ID](#retrieve-manifest-ids-that-match-the-watermark) by using the `/matches/byContent` route.
-1. Retrieve manifest store for each matching manifest ID.
+1. [Retrieve manifest store](#retrieve-manifest-store) for each matching manifest ID.

 ### Extract watermark ID from asset